xebia-functional/fetch/docs/src/jekyll/docs.md

 we may end up trading clarity for performance.
 Furthermore, we are mixing low-level (optimization) and high-level (business logic with the data we read) concerns.

-Fetch is a library that allows your data fetches to be written in a concise, composable way while executing efficiently.
-You don't need to use any explicit concurrency construct but existing idioms: applicative for concurrency and monad for sequencing.

 # Installation